BobTheNerd10/Re-Replanted/README.md

 # Re-Replanted
-This Repository is a series of bugfixes, QOL changes, and modded content for Plants Vs. Zombies: Replanted!
-Hopefully turning it into the Remaster we never got!
+This project is a series of mods that implement bugfixes, QOL changes, and modded content for Plants Vs. Zombies: Replanted!
+The goal is to make Replanted more "complete", hopefully turning it into the remaster we never got!

 Note: This project isn't made in ill-will.
 I understand that Replanted's development was insanely rushed and made by an inexperienced team.
-This project is just an attempt to make Replanted more appealing for modders.
+This project is just an attempt to make Replanted more appealing for both modders and (disappointed) players.

 ## Project Structure
 At the moment, this Repository contains one C# project.
-- Extra-Polish is the project dedicated to fixing all the oversights in the game.
+- Core-Fixes is the project dedicated to fixing all the oversights in the game.

 More C# projects will be added as needed.
-For the future, I'd like to split the project up into multiple mods so the user can easily enable-and-disable the mods they want.
-These are the planned mods at the moment:
-- WIP

 ## How to Help / Making Suggestions
 There are several different ways to help!
 And I greatly appreciate anyone who takes the time to! :D
-- To see what needs to be done, check out the [spreadsheet](https://docs.google.com/spreadsheets/d/10N_Q6xMBUn9X6yh2J6AfADarAxr983ox4QMMI-m2s5A/edit?usp=sharing) of Replanted's issues that need to be fixed!
+- For a To-do List, check out the [spreadsheet](https://docs.google.com/spreadsheets/d/10N_Q6xMBUn9X6yh2J6AfADarAxr983ox4QMMI-m2s5A/edit?usp=sharing) of Replanted's issues that need to be fixed!
 (It's also linked below.)
-You can also ask me personally (hi! im BobTheNerd10) or ask in the forum post titled "Mod(s) to fix PvZ Replanted" within the #mod-hub channel of the [PvZ1 Modders Association discord](https://discord.gg/cGBwQQaC7m).
-- To suggest ideas/bug fixes for the project, either contact me or make a suggestion on the Google Sheet (also linked below!)
+- To suggest ideas/bug fixes for the project, either contact me (see below), make a suggestion on the Google Spreadsheet, or create a GitHub issue!
+I'd love to hear your opinions, and the data is always useful!
-- If you find a bug with the mod, either contacr me or create a github issue.
-- If you want to help code, either get in contact with me or create a GitHub pull request with your code changes!
+- If you want to help code, it's best if you get in contact with me (see below), but you can also just create a GitHub pull request with your code changes!
+Pull requests made without my knowledge will likely take longer to be approved though unfortunately D:

-To contact me personally, you can message me (@BobTheNerd10) on Twitter or send me an e-mail!
-(BobTheNerd10@gmail.com)

-## Links
-[This spreadsheet](https://docs.google.com/spreadsheets/d/10N_Q6xMBUn9X6yh2J6AfADarAxr983ox4QMMI-m2s5A/edit?usp=sharing) is currently being used to track oversights that will be fixed in this project.
-It also stores a list of new content that will be added!
-(The new content will only be something typical for a remaster.
-There won't be any new plants, zombies, or worlds for example (with the exception of reimplemented features from the PvZ1 beta, and Chinese-exclusive content ported over.))
+To contact me personally (BobTheNerd10):

-At the moment, all discussion related to this project is happening in the [PvZ1 Modders Association discord](https://discord.gg/cGBwQQaC7m) in a post titled "Mod(s) to fix PvZ Replanted" in the #mod-hub forum.
-However, this project may get its own discord one day!
+- It's best if you send me an e-mail (BobTheNerd10@gmail.com) or talk to me personally over Discord!
+(My username is @BobTheNerd10, but it's preferable if you head to the [PvZ1 Modders Association discord](https://discord.gg/cGBwQQaC7m) in a post titled "Mod(s) to fix PvZ Replanted" in the #mod-hub forum.
+That's the main location for discussing the mod, and I'm quite active there!)
+- You can also message me on Reddit (u/BobTheNerd10) and Twitter (@BobTheNerd10), but I'm less active in those places, so I might miss you :<

+## Credits
+- BobTheNerd10 (Lead Developer)
+- UseR (Lead Developer)
+- HenHen (Developer of the Replant API)
+- Several bug finders!
+Their names have been witheld for privacy, but major bug finders will be included in the in-game credits.